alcionai/clues/ctats/README.md

 Do you need have a single threaded, single source of truth?
 Try a Gauge!

+Do you need statistics such as percentiles?
+Use a Histogram!

 Sums are the most foolproof option all around.
 Plug one in, count away.
 Counters are nearly as good, if it weren't for the